-As evidenced during the 2020 and 2021 school years, the COVID situation in an area can change quickly.
+As evidenced during the past three school years, the COVID situation in an area can change quickly.
 If the Centers for Disease Control (CDC) and/or Oklahoma City-County Health Department (OCCHD) changes guidelines for testing or symptoms monitoring, OKCPS will also change to match guidelines that city or state mandates.